 The truth of this remark becomes clear in Brighton where, having expected to hear tales of an illustrious ancestor, a piano maker and entrepreneur who mingled with royalty, Isaac Henry Mott, she instead finds there’s been a case of mistaken identity.

 In truth, she’s descended from black sheep Samuel Mott, who was fired from the family piano business.
 Family letters from the era reveal a man who was often in financial trouble, “a mule of a chap”.

 A story of an unhappy life, which ended with suicide in Jersey in 1838 unfolds.
 According to an old newspaper report, Samuel’s wife, Ann, found him “in a pool of his own blood”.
 But why might Samuel’s life have gone so disastrously wrong, especially as other members of his family, including brother Julius, were so successful?

 In Birmingham, Sophie learns how Samuel’s parents, her 5x great grandparents, William and Martha, belonged to a dissenting religious community, the New Jerusalem Church in Birmingham.

 In 1791, the city erupted in religious violence, the Priestley riots, when mobs targeted nonconformists.
 William and Martha reacted by emigrating to “the New City”, New York, where the First Amendment guaranteed religious freedom.

 In Manhattan, Sophie learns how the couple became storekeepers.
-But then tragedy struck and the couple died during a yellow fever epidemic.
+But then tragedy struck and they died during a yellow fever epidemic.
 Orphaned Samuel, just 11 years old, returned to England and was sent to live with a bankrupt, separated from his siblings.